sdsna/2018USCitiesIndex/README.md

 If you have questions, please contact SDSN at <info@sdgindex.org>.

-For media enquiries write to info@sdgindex.org and benjamin.stappenbeck@bertelsmann-stiftung.de

-In order to contact the Scientific Directors write to guido.schmidt-traub@unsdsn.org and christian.kroll@bertelsmann-stiftung.de

 The views expressed in this report do not reflect the views of any organization, agency or programme of the United Nations.
-It has been prepared by a team of independent experts of the SDSN Secretariat and the Bertelsmann Stiftung.
+It has been prepared by a team of independent experts of the SDSN Secretariat.

 This report has been prepared with the extensive advice and consultation of the SDSN Leadership Council members.
 Members of the Leadership Council listed serve in their personal capacities, so the opinions expressed in this report may not reflect the opinions of their host institutions.
 Members are not necessarily in agreement with every detail of this report.